-Inside the building are some more international features.
-The bronze doors to the Concert Hall feature the letters SPQL.
+Inside the building, the bronze doors to the Concert Hall feature the letters 'SPQL'.
 This motto is an adaptation of the one used in Ancient Rome.
-In Rome, SPQR stood for 'Senatus Populusque Romanus' or 'the Senate and People of Rome'.
+In Rome, SPQR stood for 'Senatus Populus que Romanus' or 'the Senate and People of Rome'.
 It was a symbol of Roman civilisation and democracy.
 Here it means 'Senate and the People of Liverpool'.
 Equating St George's Hall with the Roman senate shows how much the ancient world was appreciated in Victorian Britain - and how grand the vision for Liverpool was.
-The décor also features columns, porticos and arabesques - Islamic leaf patterns.

 Today St George's Hall serves two public functions.
 It contains a concert hall and law courts.
-It seems odd at first that this building contains two quite different civic functions.
-Actually the SPQL motto is rather appropriate.
+It may seem odd that this building contains two quite different civic functions but this dual purpose makes the SPQL motto rather appropriate.

-Country links - Germany, India, Italy, Sudan Directions 22 - Remain outside St George's Hall for the final stop.
+Directions 22 Remain outside St George's Hall for the final stop.